Trauma -assessment and management and wound care. An overview

 Place one, or preferably two large-bore (14 or 16 G) intravenous catheters in peripheral veins, usually in veins of the forearm (antebrachium), or the cubital fossa (elbow pit), such as the cephalic or the basilic vein, or their branches.
 (The basilic vein is located medially and the cephalic vein laterally).
 Simultaneously obtain blood for hematologic and biochemical analyses, pregnancy

-test (when appropriate/positive pregnancy test can influence
+test (when appropriate/ a positive pregnancy test can influence

 the selection of medication and the use of radiographic studies ), type and cross-match (because a patient with severe trauma often will require a blood transfusion in case of severe hemorrhage or a surgical operation).